mrbusche/matthewbusche.com/_posts/2014-12-21-run-groovy-scripts-in-sublime-text.md

   - groovy
 ---

 Wondering how to run Groovy files in Sublime Text?
-It&#8217;s really quite simple &#8211; to create a new build system in Sublime Text go to Tools > Build System > New Build System and copy/paste the [code below](https://gist.github.com/kdabir/2203530)
+It's really quite simple &#8211; to create a new build system in Sublime Text go to Tools > Build System > New Build System and copy/paste the [code below](https://gist.github.com/kdabir/2203530)

     {
       "cmd": ["groovy","$file"],